pudly/schmopera-hugo/content/articles/offcentre-stage-the-coc-ensemble-studio-competition.md

 date = "2018-11-02T18:26:00-04:00"
 lastmod = "2018-11-02T22:31:00-04:00"
 publishDate = "2018-11-02T18:26:00-04:00"
-slug = "offcentre-stage-the-coc-ensemble-studio-competition"
-title = "Off-Centre Stage: the COC Ensemble Studio Competition"
+short_description = "It's a lot of hype for one night, and only part of it is open to the public.
+The competitors sing one closed round before the crowd files in for the second, and after the competition is done, the singers are whisked away for a gala dinner with their colleagues - and most notably, the evening's donors." slug = "offcentre-stage-the-coc-ensemble-studio-competition" title = "Off-Centre Stage: the COC Ensemble Studio Competition"
 +++